PlayingBox/BabyDestinationCodingChallenge/README.md

 ## Production

-The service has been deployed to production and it can be used by any client (web, mobile).
-The service has been hosted on babydestination.herokuapp.com
+The service has been deployed to production on heroku and it can be used by the relevant clients at babydestination.herokuapp.com